rogoran/id2223_lab2/README.md

 | 3000 | 0.001300      | 0.408694         | 84.5223   |
 | 4000 | 0.000900      | 0.418169         | 88.0566   |

 Unfortuntaley, this did not result in a desired outcome as validation loss keeps increasing and WER values are too high.
-One possible explanation is that the amount of data we used is not sufficient for the complexity of the model.
+This may be due to weight decay being too small hence not hjaving the desired effect.
+Another possible explanation is that the amount of data we used is not sufficient for the complexity of the model.
 We may have gotten better result by using a less complex model but unfortunately was limited due to time constraints.

 (b) data-centric approach - identify new data sources that enable you to train a better model that one provided in the blog post